 This course will include a personalized, custom workbook, which will serve as a resource students can reference throughout their teaching careers, as well as a custom package of materials for study.
 Curriculum is designed as an age-appropriate version of the first semester course in Piano Pedagogy Christina teaches at Taylor University.

 No specific assignments will be expected outside of class, but students will be provided with reflection exercises and opportunities for exploration throughout the week.

 HOW MUCH?
 Early Bird registration for the full 8-week course is $475 (until May 15th, 2022).
 This includes a custom workbook and additional materials needed to complete the course.
 After May 15th, tuition will raise to $525.

 Students who finish the course in good standing will receive a Certificate of Completion.

 The course fee has been designed with the understanding students may miss a class or two due to summer travel plans.
-While “live” attendance is certainly recommended, if advanced notice of an absence is provided, students will receive a link to a video recording of class, as well as a one-on-one review of the week’s content, not to exceed 30 minutes (max 2).
+While “live” attendance is certainly recommended, if advanced notice of an absence is provided, students will receive a link to a video recording of class.

 Enrollment is incredibly limited, to preserve the quality of the intended mentoring relationship.

-If you are interested in enrolling, or have questions, please send Christina an email through the following form:
+If you are interested in being contacted as further course information becomes available, please contact Christina through the following form: